ambarshingade/mental-health-graph-analysis/README.md

-#  Mental Health Graph Analysis
+#  A Graph-Based Approach for Identifying At-Risk Users in Mental Health Communities Using Google PageRank

 ## **🔍 Project Overview**
 This project analyzes **mental health communities** by combining **Google PageRank** with **sentiment analysis** to **identify at-risk users**.